intouchgroup/es2020-boilerplate/README.md

 #### Elegance

 Exposes functions that can be used as building blocks to compose more complex build processes.
-The zero configuration build process was built using these functions.<br><br>
+The zero configuration build process was built using these functions.<br>
 <br>

 ### Getting Started